modernice/goes/docs/tutorial/11-backends.md

 ## Next

 Everything works end-to-end.
-In the [final chapter](./12-testing), we'll write tests for our aggregates and projections.
+In the [next chapter](./12-testing), we'll write tests for our aggregates and projections.